patrickreynolds/swift-resources/README.md

 Swift Resources
 ===============

-Hey swifters, swifties, swiftsman, swiftitos, and swiftitas!
+Hey Swifters, or future Swifters!
 The following guide is a collection of swift resources I have been/will be learning Swift from, so of course, why not share?
 I'll be adding links and providing feedback as I work through some of these resources on my own as well.
 Happy Swifting!